testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance, #review, #Michael`

 :white_check_mark:  **Do:** Use the same DB product that is being used in production and configure it for faster execution.
-How?
-Typically DBs accept flags that allow to reduce the storage reliability and increase speed.
+Typically, DBs accept flags that allow to reduce the storage reliability and increase speed.
 With just a few configuration flags ~20% performance gain is achived and hundrands tests can be run in a few seconds.
 You can do this by turn off the DB durability settings in postgres or run in-memory in MySQL.
 <br/>

 👀 &nbsp; **Alternatives:**
-* Use SQLite which is actually slower ❌;  no optimizations.
+* Use SQLite which is actually slower and not the same as production ❌;  no optimizations.
 * Fake/Mock the DB brings noise and impair the completeness of the tests by excluding the DB from the test ❌